ohrlando/List_Lambda_js/README.md

 # Release Notes
 - 1.2.1
-- fixed bug - index was undefined for each, select and where method
+- fixed bug - index was undefined for "each", "select" and "where" methods

 - 1.2.0
 - fixed bugs, added distinct